Perforated Eardrum Treatment in Peoria, IL

 - Patching of the eardrum

-Schedule a Consultation for Perforated Eardrum Treatment in Peoria, IL
+Schedule a Perforated Eardrum Consultation

 If you believe that you may have perforated your eardrum, contact Peoria Ear, Nose & Throat Group to discuss the severity of your condition and the treatment options available with our board-certified ENTs.
 To begin treatment for your condition, please call (309) 589-5900 to schedule a consultation at our ENT clinic in Peoria, IL today.